RenderKit/ospray/README.md

 The third parameter specifies what channel(s) of the framebuffer is written to[^7].
 What to render and how to render it depends on the renderer’s parameters.
-If the framebuffer supports accumulation (i.e. it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image.
+If the framebuffer supports accumulation (i.e., it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image.
 If additionally the framebuffer has an `OSP_FB_VARIANCE` channel then `ospRenderFrame` returns an estimate of the current variance of the